KDE/krita/3rdparty/README.md

 Install Qt.
 Either build from source or with the qt.io installer.

 Either way, make sure qmake is in your environment path.
 If you are using Qt 5.6 for example, this is the default location for Windows:
-C:\Qt\Qt5.6.0\5.6\msvc2015_64\bin
+C:\Qt\Qt5.6.0\5.6\msvc2015_64\bin, when using the qt.io installer.

+When building from source, you need the following modules:

+* qtbase
+* qtdeclarative
+* qtimageformats
+* qtscript
+* qtscript
+* qtsvg
+* qttools
+* qttranslations

-You need qtbase, qtsvg, qttools, qtscript, qtdeclarative, qtgraphicaleffects, qttranslations.
-On Windows, you also need qtwinextras, on Linux qtx11extras.
+ On Windows, you also need qtwinextras, on Linux qtx11extras, on OSX qtmacextras.

 When installing from source, you can use these example configure commands: